Andy Bathgate: Post-retirement

 Bathgate owned and managed a 20 acre golf course called the Bathgate Golf Centre, while his brother Frank owned a driving range just down the road both on Hwy 10 in Mississauga, Ontario.
 During the winters he helped coach his grandson's hockey team.
 He also stated that he was unlikely to play in any more old-timer's games, citing recent hip surgery.
 "Those old fellas get too serious.
 They'll start hooking you."

 The Rangers retired his #9 along with Harry Howell's #3 in a special ceremony before the February 22, 2009, match against the Maple Leafs.
 Bathgate joined Adam Graves, whose #9 had been hoisted to the Madison Square Garden rafters 19 nights earlier.
 Graves called Bathgate "the greatest Ranger to ever wear the #9".

 Personal life

-Bathgate was married to his wife Merle Bathgate (née Lewis) from 1955 until his death in 2016.
-They had two children, a son named Bill Bathgate, and a daughter named Sandra Lynn “Sandee” Bathgate.
+Bathgate was married to his wife Merle Lewis from 1955 until his death in 2016.
+They had two children, a son named Bill, and a daughter named Sandra Lynn “Sandee”.

 Bathgate died at the age of 83 on February 26, 2016, in Brampton, Ontario.
 At the time of his death, he had Alzheimer's disease and Parkinson's disease.

 Bathgate's grandson and namesake, Andy Bathgate, born February 26, 1991, was drafted by the Pittsburgh Penguins in the 2009 NHL Entry Draft and previously played for the Birmingham Bulls of the Southern Professional Hockey League.